4 men linked to Proud Boys charged in plot to attack Capitol

 Ethan Nordean and Joseph Biggs, two of the four defendants charged in the latest indictment, were arrested several weeks ago on separate but related charges.
 The new indictment also charges Zachary Rehl and Charles Donohoe.

+All four defendants are charged with conspiring to impede Congress’ certification of the Electoral College vote.
+Other charges in the indictment include obstruction of an official proceeding, obstruction of law enforcement during civil disorder and disorderly conduct.

-Nordean, 30, of Auburn, was a Proud Boys chapter president and member of the group’s national “Elders Council.”
+Nordean, 30, of Auburn, Washington, was a Proud Boys chapter president and member of the group’s national “Elders Council.”
 Biggs, 37, of Ormond Beach, Florida, is a self-described Proud Boys organizer.
 Rehl, 35, of Philadelphia, and Donohoe, 33, of North Carolina, serve as presidents of their local Proud Boys chapters, according to the indictment.

-Attorneys for the four men didn’t immediately respond to messages seeking comment Friday.
+A lawyer for Biggs declined to comment.
+Attorneys for the other three men didn’t immediately respond to messages seeking comment Friday.

 Proud Boys members, who describe themselves as a politically incorrect men’s club for “Western chauvinists,” have frequently engaged in street fights with antifascist activists at rallies and protests.
 Vice Media co-founder Gavin McInnes, who founded the Proud Boys in 2016, sued the Southern Poverty Law Center for labeling it as a hate group.